 It’s very possible that you simply miscounted how many eggs you used.
 Sometimes people will decide to make a double batch to feed more people and get the math wrong as well.

-Everyone makes mistakes, but you can just endeavor to be more careful the next time that you decide to make pancakes.
+Everyone makes mistakes, but you can just try to be more careful the next time that you decide to make them.
 Of course, there are other reasons why your pancakes could have turned out dense that you still need to consider.

 2 – Mixing the Pancake Batter Too Much